wondeluxe/doxsite/README.md

 | outputFileExtension | String         | File extension documentation files use, typically html, but could also be php. 'html' used if omitted. |
 | urlRootPath         | String         | URL path to the documentation site root on the server/hosting environment. '/' used if omitted. |
 | apiSubPath          | String         | Relative path from **urlRootPath** to the documentation pages.
 'API' used if omitted. |

+## **Support**

+doxsite is an open-source project that only gets attention around paid work.
+If you like the tool, consider donating to my [PayPal](https://paypal.me/wondeluxe).